Death and inheritance in Norway

 Who are beneficiaries?

-You are a beneficiary if the deceased has named you in their will, or if you are an inheritor as stipulated in the Norwegian Inheritance Act (Arveloven).
+You are a beneficiary if the deceased has named you in their will, or if you are an inheritor according to the Norwegian Inheritance Act (Arveloven).
 If the deceased has not drawn up a will, it is the direct heirs (slektsarvingene) and any surviving spouse of the deceased who are beneficiaries.
 Direct heirs are divided into three groups (arverekker), also called inheritance classes.

 The beneficiaries must decide how the estate will be divided, i.e. who will divide the deceased’s estate among the beneficiaries.
 Division of the estate is regulated in the Administration of Estates Act (Skifteloven).
-The district court can proved guidance on how to arrange the estate (assets and debts) after the death.
+The district court can provide guidance on how to arrange the deceased’s estate (assets and debts).

-The most common way is a private division, which means that the beneficiaries agree on how property and assets will be divided.
+The inheritance is usually divided in a private division, which means that the beneficiaries agree amongst themselves on how property and assets will be divided.
 This is why it is important to determine who are the actual heirs of the deceased.
 If the beneficiaries are to proceed with a private division, the district court must issue a grant of probate (skifteattest).
 This certificate gives the beneficiaries the right to dispose of the deceased’s property.

 In a private division, at least one beneficiary must assume liability for the deceased’s debts.
 Beneficiaries who want a grant of probate or other certificates must complete and sign a form.

 If the beneficiaries do not want to assume liability for the deceased’s debts or to divide the deceased’s assets and property, the district court can, on request, carry out a public division.
-The district court then appoints an executor (bobestyrer) to administer the estate according to the law.
+The district court then appoints an executor to administer the estate.
 Contact with the beneficiaries will generally be through the executor.
 When all the issues relating to the estate administration have been resolved (including sale of property, disputes, payment of the deceased’s debts, etc), the executor will submit the case to the district court, which concludes the public division with a decision on distribution (fordeling) to the beneficiaries.

 Since 2014, there has been no inheritance tax in Norway.
 However, you should normally report an inheritance to the Norwegian Tax Administration.